zzzprojects/Eval-Expression.NET/README.md

 ## Eval.Compile
 Compile the code or expression and return a delegate of type Func or Action to execute.

-Use Compile if you need to evaluate the same expression more then once.
-- To Evaluate property path
-- To Evaluate the same expression with different parameter

 ```csharp
 int result = Eval.Compile<Func<int>>("x + y", new { x = 1, y = 2})